 Cover of Gene Youngblood, Expanded Cinema (Fordham University Press, 2020).
 Courtesy Fordham University Press

 Published fifty years ago, Gene Youngblood’s Expanded Cinema was a landmark account of early media arts in the US, written by a self-described “twenty-six-year-old former crime reporter with only a high school education.”
 With an introduction by R. Buckminster Fuller, the book offered an in-depth account of artists working with light shows, immersive projection, computer-generated imagery, and television, and addressed topics from sexuality to political revolution.
-To mark its fiftieth-anniversary re-release by Fordham University Press, Rhizome will host a screening and a conversation about Expanded Cinema and its legacy, featuring a remote appearance by Youngblood.
+To mark its fiftieth-anniversary re-release by Fordham University Press, Rhizome will host an online screening and a conversation about Expanded Cinema and its legacy, featuring Youngblood.

 This program is part of Rhizome’s Info-Wars research thread, supported by Seth Stolbun and the Stolbun Collection.